Toyota Prius Plug-in Hybrid: Second generation (XW50; 2016)

 The second-generation Prius plug-in is called the Prius Prime in the United States, Canada, South Korea and New Zealand and Prius PHV in Japan and Europe.
-It was first available in 2016 and is currently being produced.
+It was first available for sale in late 2016.
 It has an EPA-rated all-electric range of 25 mi, over twice the range of the first-generation model.
 The EPA-rated fuel economy is 133 mpge in all-electric mode, 40% more than the first-generation model, and the highest mpg-e rating in EV mode of any EPA-rated vehicle with an internal combustion engine.
 It is based on the fourth-generation Toyota Prius (model XW50) outfitted with a drive system powered by an 8.8 kWh lithium-ion battery.
 Retail deliveries of the Prime began in the United States in November 2016, and it was released in the Japanese market in February 2017.

 In August 2013, just months after that the first-generation Prius Plug-in Hybrid went on sale, Toyota announced that the company was already working to develop the fourth-generation Prius (XW50).
 They also announced that unlike the prior generation, where the plug-in battery was added to the existing Prius, the second-generation plug-in would be developed in parallel with the standard Prius model.
 One of the major issues Toyota wanted to correct with the new-generation plug-in was to add additional all-electric range.

 Both the fourth-generation standard Prius and the second-generation plug-in would benefit from advances in battery, electric motor and gasoline engine technologies that would enable significantly improved fuel economy and driving performance, in a more compact package that is lighter in weight and lower in cost.
 The next Prius models would use improved batteries with higher energy density, smaller electric motors with higher power density, and the gasoline engine would feature thermal efficiency greater than 40% (the third-generation Prius was 38.5%).